Skip to main content Skip to footer

 So with staffing requirements here, we have basically one person, and that's me, I typically do most of the daily care and upkeep of Threat Manager.
 I would imagine that could be somewhat different in you may have on-prem environments, but in the environment we are — with everything cloud based — that works out fairly well.

-We do have others, of course, who have access to Threat Manager — both to do their own investigations as needed within the IT department, and then also as a backup.
+We do have others, of course, who have access to Threat Manager — both to do their own investigations as needed within the IT department, and also as a backup.

 C Paul Courtney

 It doesn't take an army.
-At my firm, we have five people who really manage the Threat Manager software.
-And the reason for that is that all of the analytics, alerts and reports come from the software itself.
+At my firm, we have five people who manage the Threat Manager software.
+And the reason for that is that all of the analytics, alerts, and reports come from the software itself.
 So you just need someone to be able to receive and review those reports and alerts and then take action on them when needed.

 Ken Jones